KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 [YouTube video](https://youtu.be/gkAciCrS7_0)

-* Trying to do testing with Electro-Charged'd Electro fatui armor (namely, Pyro onto Electro-Charged), but failed because the Hydro seem to be eaten up instantly.
+* Trying to do testing with Electro-Charged'd Electro Fatui armor (namely, Pyro onto Electro-Charged), but failed because the Hydro seem to be eaten up instantly.
-* Finding out crystalize breaks Geo fatui armor.
-Also a random test to show that Geo fatui can no doubt be Frozen when his armor is up.
+* Finding out crystalize breaks Geo Fatui armor.
+Also a random test to show that Geo Fatui can no doubt be Frozen when his armor is up.

 [YouTube video](https://youtu.be/kHlMVro_s-c)

 * More testing with Geo armor, however Geo gauges were not tested.
-* 1U, 2U, and 4U of gauge when crystalized breaks different amount of Geo fatui's armor.
+* 1U, 2U, and 4U of gauge when crystalized breaks different amount of Geo Fatui's armor.

 [YouTube video](https://youtu.be/6g5mCPkf7dQ)

-* Geo gauge don't matter when using crystalize to break Geo fatui armor?
+* Geo gauge don't matter when using crystalize to break Geo Fatui armor?

 [YouTube video](https://youtu.be/EIxKGzu825Y) (clip by makeway4pK\#3901)